This article was first published in the May 2023 edition of European Security & Defence magazine.

 5G mmWave-based systems present a significant step forward in tactical communications.
 They are very easy to set up (unlike having to configure a core network) and utilise unlicensed spectrum at 57-71 GHz V-Band, making them very difficult to detect (LPI/LPD).

 A trial of 5G mmWave systems saw the technology interfaced with the networking systems of land vehicles.
 This use case was then tested in a variety of simulated tactical battlefield scenarios and was shown to provide 360° communications coverage via mesh networking to deliver undisrupted gigabit communication links between vehicles at typical manoeuvring distances.

 Why mission grade communication requires different 5G technology

-When considering the adoption of 5G in defence, it is important to differentiate between strategic and tactical/mission grade communications, with each echelon operating with different types of information and intelligence.
+When considering the adoption of this technology in defence, it is important to differentiate between strategic and tactical/mission grade communications, with each echelon operating with different types of information and intelligence.
 Strategic information is what an adversary will spend a great deal of time and money on to intercept and decrypt, in order to work out battle plans and arrayed forces.
 Tactical information, however, is perishable so decrypted exploitation is less important.
 Things change quickly at the tactical edge.

 So, while your HQ, supply chain, forward base, command post and tactical front all need to be connected, centralised 3GPP 5G networks won’t stand the test of time in the battlefield.
 It makes good sense to leverage the 3GPP 5G commercial network for rear echelons, supply chain and large bases.
 However, 5G mmWave technology is superior when it comes to delivering a secure, stealthy and flexible tactical communications solution.